Rules for the New Moon

 We know that Abraham was justified to receive the Promised Land “because Abraham obeyed my (Yahweh’s) voice, and kept my charge, my commandments, MY STATUTES, and my laws.”
 (Gen. 26:5)

-The observance of Yahweh’s Festival Days is a STATUTE that Abraham would have kept as a requirement for justification to achieve salvation and eternal life.
+Observing Yahweh’s Festival Days is a statute that Abraham would have adhered to as a requirement for justification and obtaining salvation and eternal life.

-One would also have to conclude that Abraham did, in fact, observe the Festival Days correctly.
-Otherwise, he would have failed to keep them and Yahweh would not have justified him.
+One must also conclude that Abraham surely observed the Festival Days correctly; otherwise, he would not have fulfilled this requirement, and Yahweh would not have justified him.

-This prompts the question, Why would Yahweh presently allow his instructions regarding his sacred calendar to be so unclear that it causes many people to err and prevent them from obeying his commands?
+This raises an important question: Why would Yahweh presently allow his instructions regarding the sacred calendar to be so unclear that many people err and are unable to obey his commands?

-When Scriptures are amply investigated, the answer becomes quite clear that Yahweh gives concise instructions regarding his sacred calendar.
-But unfortunately, it is mankind who has failed to correctly adhere to the scriptural method for discovering Yahweh’s truth as contained in Scriptures.
+The answer becomes evident after thoroughly examining the Scriptures: Yahweh provides clear instructions for his sacred calendar.
+Unfortunately, mankind has failed to adhere correctly to the scriptural method for discovering Yahweh’s truth as presented in the Scriptures.

-We will now focus on the rules used by Scriptures to determine a scriptural New Moon, which is vital to obeying Yahweh’s instructions for keeping his sacred calendar.
+Accordingly, we will now focus on the guidelines outlined in Scriptures to determine the scriptural new moon, essential for following Yahweh’s instructions in keeping his sacred calendar.

 Uncovering Scriptural Knowledge

-How does one calculate the beginning of the scriptural month and year?
-At first glance, there might seem to be very little information from Scriptures regarding this issue.
-Yet the significance of these calculations becomes apparent when we realize that all of the khag (festival) days of Yahweh, as well as the Sabbath and Jubilee years, are directly dependent upon them.
+How does one determine the beginning of the scriptural month?
+At first glance, it may appear that there is little information in the Scriptures regarding this topic.
+However, the importance of these calculations becomes clear when we realize that all of Yahweh’s festival days, as well as the Sabbath and Jubilee years, depend on them.

-Why, then, would Yahweh leave so little information regarding a subject of such weighty importance?
-The fact of the matter is that he has left more than enough instructions to decide these issues.
-The problem has been that, as a method for discovering the correct information, too many religionists have relied upon the views popularized by various Jewish and Christian religious institutions rather than upon Yahweh’s instructions for uncovering scriptural knowledge.
+Why would Yahweh provide so little information on a matter of such significance?
+The truth is that He has given us more than sufficient guidance to address these issues.
+The challenge lies in the fact that many individuals have relied on the interpretations popularized by various Jewish and Christian religious institutions instead of following Yahweh’s instructions for uncovering scriptural knowledge.

-To refresh our memories regarding the scriptural approach, we first must consider what the prophet Isaiah informs us:
+To refresh our understanding of the scriptural approach, we must first consider what the prophet Isaiah tells us:

 Whom shall he teach toward knowledge?
 And whom shall he explain toward the message?
 Those weaned from milk, those moving from the breasts.
 Because precept is upon precept, precept is upon precept; line is upon line, line is upon line, a little here, a little there.
 (Isa.
 28:9-10)